Pirate Manga Site Found Guilty In Japanese Copyright Infringement Chinese Case

 The Content Overseas Distribution Association (CODA) confirmed last week that pirate manga site called “imanhua.com” has been brought down.
 The site’s operators and defendants in the case were sentenced to prison for illegally uploading manga content on the website.
 Needless to add, the operators earned handsomely by the illegal activity within the few months that the site was active.

-Operating for less than a year, the site, “imanhua.com”, managed to earn 1.8 million Yuan (about 257,000 US dollars).
+Operating for less than a year, the site, “imanhua.com,” managed to earn 1.8 million Yuan (about 257,000 US dollars).
 The three site operators, whose names haven’t been openly disclosed on the public domain, managed to earn the revenue by the affiliate links on the site.
 According to CODA, three male defendants were found guilty this month in the Wenjiang District Court in Chengdu City, China, of operating a pirate manga site.
 Incidentally, this is first criminal case in China pertaining to infringement of copyright of Japanese manga works.

 Found a Transponder Snail!